 Microsoft revamps Bing search engine to use artificial intelligence

-REDMOND, Wash. — Microsoft is relaunching its Bing search engine by incorporating leading artificial intelligence technology, a move that company executives hope will reshape how online search operates.
+REDMOND, Wash. — Microsoft unveiled a new version of its Bing search engine on Tuesday that incorporates cutting-edge artificial intelligence technology, and which company executives hope will dethrone Google as the No. 1 search service.

-Microsoft is teaming up with OpenAI, the San Francisco research lab behind ChatGPT, to retool Bing in an attempt to unseat Google as the leader in searching the web.
+Microsoft is teaming up with OpenAI, the San Francisco research lab behind ChatGPT, to retool Bing so that it can handle more complicated queries alongside providing factual information.

 "It's a new day for search," said Microsoft CEO Satya Nadella in an announcement made at the company's headquarters on Tuesday.
 "In fact, a race starts today in terms of what you can expect."

-The new Bing is now live for a "limited preview," with a more full-scale launch coming soon, executives said.

-Microsoft's announcement that it is doubling down on what is considered the hottest new technology in the industry is a direct challenge to Google, which has dominated online search for decades.
+Microsoft's announcement that it's doubling down on what is considered the hottest new technology is a direct challenge to Google, which has dominated online search for decades.
+Google controls about 90% of the search market.

-Microsoft Executive Yusuf Mehdi provided a demonstration at a briefing with reporters of how Bing will operate.
+Microsoft executive Yusuf Mehdi provided a demonstration of the revamped Bing at a briefing with reporters.
+The new version is now live for a "limited preview," with a more full-scale launch coming soon, executives said.

-More than just offer search results, the new Bing will be able to instantly create an itinerary for a vacation; offer ingredient substitutes in recipes; and annotate search results with links, citations and context on the right side of the search page.
+More than just offering search results, the new Bing will be able to instantly create an itinerary for a vacation; offer ingredient substitutions in recipes; and annotate search results with links, citations and context on the right side of the search page.

+But many questions remain about how the Bing chatbot will combat misinformation.

+During a demonstration, an NPR reporter asked a Microsoft product manager to ask the new service if the 2020 presidential election was stolen — an untrue claim that has been disproven many times over.
+The employee demurred, saying the company is not ready to show how the chatbot handles "sensitive questions."

-It also allows users to ask questions and receive answers that sound conversational based on the latest news and information, unlike the publicly available version of OpenAI, which had limitations, since its information and data was built on a two-year-old model.
+The new version also allows users to ask questions and receive answers that sound conversational based on the latest news and information, unlike the publicly available version of ChatGPT, which was limited because it relied on 2-year-old information and data.
+ChatGPT is a bot has recently captured the world's attention by holding conversations or answering questions a lot like a human.

-Sam Altman, CEO of OpenAI, told reporters that the AI powering Bing is using technology that is faster and more advanced that what the public has experienced so far, and that it has been fine-tuned by Microsoft to be optimized for search.
+The AI powering Bing uses technology that is faster and more advanced than what the public has experienced so far, Sam Altman, CEO of OpenAI, told reporters, and it has been fine-tuned by Microsoft to be optimized for search.

 "I feel like we're been waiting this for 20 years, so I'm very excited it's here," Altman said.
 "I think this is the beginning of a very new era."